tfw12q/microwave-fpga-project/README.md

 ONBOARD LEFT BUTTON: Using the left push-button on the FPGA, the timer can be set to 30 seconds.
 ONBOARD LED: The LED’s on-board indicate the LSB values because some digits are displayed incorrectly on the 7 segment display but still works correctly.

-OVEN LIGHT: The green light on the breadboard indicates that the oven is on.
+OVEN LIGHT: An LED will indicate that the oven is on.

 TIMER: The timer bits are sent to a 7447 decoder to display the number on a 7 segment display.

 SERVO: During operation, there will be a servo motor used to simulate the oven tray that will swivel back and forth.
 The servo motor is controlled by using the on-board clock and will alternate the swiveling every second.
 It changes direction, CW to CCW, based on the logical level of the LSB in the counter.

 MOTOR PWM: There will be a motor fan that will have power levels in increments of 10% that is set by using the dip switches on the FPGA board.
 The increments are selected by using BCD values, 0-9 that will speed up or slow down the fan.
-The fan is controlled by using pulse width modulation (PWM).
+The fan is controlled with pulse width modulation (PWM).

 BUZZER: When the timer reaches zero, a Piezo buzzer will continue to beep until the oven is reset or disconnected.